Open Bible Data Home About News OET Key

 וְרֵ֥יחַ שַׂלְמֹתַ֖יִךְ כְּרֵ֥יחַ לְבָנֽוֹן

 Lebanon is known for its forests of cedar trees.
 Cedar trees have a very pleasant smell.
-The phrase the smell of your garments is like the smell of Lebanon probably means that the woman’s clothes smelled like the smell of cedar wood.
-If it would be helpful to your readers, you could state the meaning plainly.
-Alternate translation: “and the smell of your garments is like the smell of Lebanon’s pleasant-smelling cedar”
+The phrase the smell of your garments is like the smell of Lebanon probably means that the woman’s clothes smelled like cedar wood.
+If it would be helpful to your readers, you could include this information.
+Alternate translation: [and the smell of your garments is like the smell of Lebanon’s pleasant-smelling cedar]

 BI Sng 4:11 ©